Memory-Efficient Large Language Models for Program Repair with Semantic-Guided Patch Generation: Discussion

 \subsection{Limitations}

 ~ First, while our approach, \ours, correctly fixes 21 more bugs and 42 unique bugs compared to the original RepairLlama, there are 21 bugs that the original model could repair but \ours could not.
-In a deeper analysis, we found that this issue is primarily due to the relatively small expansion size ($k=10$) used in our experiments.
-This limitation compromise \ours's exploration, resulting in a less comprehensive search space than that of RepairLlama's beam search, which considers up to 25 possible tokens of expansions.
+In an in-depth analysis on the 21 bugs that FLAMES cannot repair, we observed that the frequent pattern that these bugs most often require entirely new code segments.
+However, we also notice that these patterns appear in bugs that can be successfully repaired by FLAMES but cannot be repaired by RepairLlama.
+Therefore, it does not show a strong separation between the patterns of bugs fixed and not fixed by FLAMES.
+Therefore, we hypothesize that the failures stem from FLAMES’s trade-off strategy rather than specific types of bug.
+Specifically, FLAMES’s failure to repair these bugs can possibly be attributed to FLAMES’s smaller expansion size of 10.
+This limitation compromises \ours's exploration, resulting in a less comprehensive search space than that of RepairLlama's beam search, which considers up to 25 possible tokens of expansions.
 Consequently, \ours misses some bugs that could potentially be fixed with a broader search scope.
-Although a straightforward solution would be to increase the expansion size $k$, doing so introduces a trade-off with time efficiency, as shown in Section~\ref{sec:k}.
+Although a straightforward solution would be to increase the expansion size $k$, doing so introduces a trade-off between exploitation and exploration, as shown in Section~\ref{sec:k}.
 Therefore, further analysis is essential to optimize the balance between expansion size and efficiency to enhance \ours's performance.

 Second, \ours is constrained by the design of its reward function, which relies on the number of passing and failing test cases.
 While our experiements demonstrated the effectiveness of our reward function on guiding LLM-based APR to generate more plausible patches and thereby more correct patches.
 It is important to note that a substantial increase in plausible patches does not always result in a proportionally large increase in correct patches.
 Moreover, it also raise the problem of test overfitting as observed in search-based APR~\cite{qi2015analysis, le2018overfitting}.
 We believe that refining the reward function with additional criteria such as naturalness~\cite{xia2023automated, kang2022language}, syntax/semantic similarity~\cite{xin2017leveraging, wen2018context} or history versions~\cite{nguyen2024encoding, le2021refixar, tan2015relifix} could enhance both the effectiveness and precision of \ours.